brillard1/anonymizer/README.md

 ## Introduction
 This is the submission by the team INIT 2 for the anonymizer conducted by Government of Bengal.

+Full Disclosure.
+A lot of these implementations were abstracted and taken from or built upon our Computer Vision and Cyber Security Assignments.

 ## Execution
 ---
 ### Financial Documents anonymization